postgresml/postgresml/pgml-cms/docs/api/client-sdk/README.md

 ### Create a collection

 The SDK is written in asynchronous code, so you need to run it inside an async runtime.
-Both Python and JavaScript support async functions natively.
+Both Python, JavaScript and Rust support async functions natively.

 {% tabs %}
-{% tab title="JavaScript " %}
+{% tab title="JavaScript" %}
 ```javascript
 const pgml = require("pgml");